 If a project owner has not obtained signed consent forms from each eligible interest holder before submitting their project for registration, only conditional registration will be granted.

-If a project is granted conditional registration, the project owner must obtain signed eligible interest holder consent forms before they submit their first project report.
+If a project is granted conditional registration, the project owner must provide signed eligible interest holder consent forms to the Clean Energy Regulator before the end of their first reporting period.
 Failure to do so may result in the project owner not receiving Australian Carbon Credit Units (ACCUs).